cyclus/cyclus.github.com/source/module/cycpp.rst

     #pragma cyclus var {"default": 42.0, "units": "n/cm2/s"}
     double flux;

 These two lines declare that the member variable ``flux`` is in fact a state variable of type double with the given metadata.
-The keys of this dictionary may be anything you desire, though because they are eventaully persisted to JSON the keys must be have a string types.
-Certain keys have special semantic meaning and there are two - ``type`` and ``index`` - that are set by |cycpp| and should not be specified explicitly.
+The keys of this dictionary may be anything you desire, though because they are eventually persisted to JSON the keys must be have a string types.
+Certain keys have special semantic meaning and there are two - ``type`` and ``index`` - that are set by |cycpp|
+and should not be specified explicitly.
 State variables my have any C++ type that is allowed by the database backend that is being used.
-For a listing of valid type please refer to the :doc:`dbtypes` page. :ref:`cycpp-table-1` contains a listing of all special keys and their meaning.
+For a listing of valid types please refer to the :doc:`dbtypes` page. :ref:`cycpp-table-1` contains a listing of all special keys and their meaning.

 .. rst-class:: centered